Sounds simple, but not necessarily done correctly always. In this article I will talk about the following (try not to skip stuff):

 To explain the entire monitoring system will be too much for a single post, however, I do plan to cover each of these over time.
 Let me know by commenting below if there is any topic from the above diagram that you would prefer me to focus on first!
 Also, subscribe to email alerts in case you are interested in such posts in the future.

-UPDATE: You can find the set up guide with introduction to set up Elastic search and Kibana on AWS here.
+UPDATE: You can find the set up guide with introduction to set up Elastic search and Kibana on AWS here, and setting up the log data pipeline here.